Why Choose Our First Aid Course?

 What’s First Aid?

-First aid is technically a stopgap measure provided to sick or injured people before the professionals arrive to administer advanced medical care.
-It’s sometimes enough for minor injuries but can make a big difference for more serious situations.
+While sometimes it can be enough for minor injuries, First Aid treatment can make a big difference for more serious situations.
 It also goes beyond simply knowing how to alleviate pain or dress up wounds.

-First aid includes simple ideas such as basic hygiene to more complex actions such as conducting proper Cardiopulmonary Resuscitation (CPR).
-First aid training not only gives you the knowledge to help people in times of emergency, it also allows you to do just that without putting your own life or safety at risk.
+With the knowledge to help people in times of emergency, First Aid training also allows you to do that without putting your own life or safety at risk.

 Why Do You Need to Learn First Aid